 With the warmer weather, your local farmers market will open soon!
-Learn some tips to shop smart:
+Learn some tips to shop smart while farmers market shopping.

 Everyone loves a good farmers market to buy the freshest local, and seasonal fruits and vegetables.